rafaelrezend/rafaelrezend.github.io/_posts/2015-04-21-play-plugin-goes-workflow.markdown

 The Workflow plugin brings the whole story *closer* to command line again.
 Now, running pure *Play/Activator* commands directly from Groovy is as easy as invoking the Play! plugin itself in the same interface.
 That explains why the migration may not be that much relevant **;-)** Still it's nice to learn.

-Hints on how to migrate your freestyle job to Workflow:
+Hints on how to migrate your freestyle job to Workflow [here](https://github.com/jenkinsci/workflow-plugin/blob/master/scm-step/README.md).
+The already [compatible plugins](https://github.com/jenkinsci/workflow-plugin/blob/master/COMPATIBILITY.md) are also a good reference.

 Hints on how to use the *Play! plugin* on Workflow: